 The 6 Most Useful Supply Chain KPIs

-It shouldn’t be too difficult to determine which KPIs should be selected for your multi-function display, but of course, every company and its supply chain is unique, so the information in this post is not intended to be prescriptive.
-It’s meant merely as a common-sense guide to the supply chain KPIs which for most organisations, are the most reliable sources of actionable performance data.
+It shouldn’t be too difficult to determine which KPIs to select for your multi-function display.
+However, every company and its supply chain is unique, so the information in this post is not intended to be prescriptive.
+Instead, it’s merely a common-sense guide to those supply chain KPIs that can best provide actionable data for general management purposes.

 1. Perfect Order

-Even if you chose no other KPIs for your supply chain organisation, perfect order should be considered as an absolute essential.
-Unlike most of the other KPIs we recommend, perfect order is actually a composite of a number of important metrics.
+Even if you chose no other KPIs for your supply chain organisation, you’d do well to consider perfect order as an absolute essential.
+Unlike most of the KPIs we recommend, perfect order is a composite of several elementary metrics.

 Perfect order results can help you assess performance and diagnose issues impacting service, costs, and overall supply chain effectiveness.

-The key components of the perfect order KPI are as follows:
+The components of the perfect order KPI are as follows:

-- On time delivery: This is typically determined by calculating the percentage of sales orders that arrive on time.
+- On-time delivery: A calculation of the percentage of sales orders that arrive on time.

-- In full delivery: This KPI tracks the percentage of sales orders that are delivered completely, meaning that the customer receives the correct items, in the correct quantities.
+- In full delivery: This KPI tracks the percentage of sales orders that are delivered completely, meaning that the customer receives the correct items, in the right quantities.

-- Damage-free delivery: This measurement is sometimes incorporated into the in full metric, but can just as easily be a stand-alone metric.
+- Damage-free delivery: This measurement is sometimes incorporated into the in full KPI, but can just also be a stand-alone metric.

-- Accurate documentation: Like the other perfect order components, this metric generally records a percentage of sales orders which were accompanied by accurate documents throughout.
-Documents included in the metric can vary, but usually include advance shipment notifications (ASNs), labels, and invoices.
+- Accurate documentation: This metric tracks the percentage of sales orders accompanied by accurate documents throughout the process.
+Documents included in the metric can vary but usually include advance shipment notifications (ASNs), labels, and invoices.

 As an example of how illuminating the perfect order KPI can be, let’s look briefly at damage-free delivery as an example.

-If your company is suffering from a low percentage of damage-free deliveries, you can safely assume that service is suffering, since customers are not receiving their orders in full.
+If your company suffers from a low percentage of damage-free deliveries, you can safely assume that service suffers too, since customers are not receiving their orders in full.

 Calculating the Perfect Order

 So now you know about the components that together make up the perfect order composite measure, but as it heads our list of top KPIs, it’s probably worthy of a little more detail.
-Let’s start with a look at the calculation.
+Let’s start, then, with a look at the calculation.

-To get to the perfect order percentage, you need to take the percentage of orders that are delivered on time, the percentage that are delivered in full, the percentage delivered free of damage, and the percentage accompanied by accurate documentation, and multiply them all together—then multiply the total by 100.
+To get to the perfect order percentage, you need to take the percentage of orders delivered on time, the percentage delivered in full, the percentage delivered free of damage, and the percentage accompanied by accurate documentation, and multiply them all together—then multiply the total by 100.

 For example, if the on-time percentage is 98%, the in full is 93%, the damage-free is 99%, and the orders with correct documentation is 96%, the calculation will look like this…